 Only approved students, whose names have been submitted in mid-July to the Office of Student Affairs by staff members in charge of early College related programs, may arrive before the designated arrival date.
 Students may not occupy or place belongings in rooms before the official move-in date.
 Failure to follow policy could result in disciplinary action and/or a fine.

 Students are required to contact their Resident Advisor or House Manager within 48 hours of their August move-in to complete an Online Room Condition and Furnishings Report for their room.
 Students must move into their assigned rooms.
 All room changes must be approved by the Director of Residence Life prior to any move.
 Unapproved room changes are subject to a $300.00 fine and the student having to move to their originally assigned room.

-Students must contact the Office of Student Affairs (firstname.lastname@example.org) if they wish to stay on campus during the Fall, Thanksgiving or Spring breaks and make other arrangements for meals if the dining hall will not be operating.
+Breaks: Students must complete a Request to Remain on Campus form and submit it to the Office of Student Affairs (firstname.lastname@example.org) if they wish to stay on campus during the Fall, Thanksgiving, Christmas or Spring breaks and make other arrangements for meals if the dining hall will not be operating.